nqngo/talks/slides/itpa/life-of-jacky.md

 - My background: network engineer, then move to cybersecurity
 - Specialised in security operation
 - Passion for cybersecurity
+- CEH/CISSP/CISM

 Note:

-Nothing is impossible.
 I saw many people moved from vary positiions such as system engineer, developer to Cybersecurity.
 To start, you can learn Cybersecurity foundation and concepts.
 ---

 ## What I do